 What vape liquid should I get?

 Choose an e-liquid with a flavour you like, and nicotine base and strength that matches how you smoke.
-Talking to a vape store specialist can help you find that fit.
+Talking to a Specialist Vape Retailer can help you find that fit.

 Do your homework